VectorMethods/videovector-mcp-server/docs/installation.md

 Claude Desktop and Cursor both use the stdio transport by default.
 Configure them with the examples in `examples/`.

 The only required runtime value for local stdio clients is `VIDEOVECTOR_API_KEY`.

-Legacy `VIDEOSEARCH_*` environment variables are accepted temporarily for existing internal configs, but new documentation and examples should use `VIDEOVECTOR_*`.